thatnerd/DataCampCurriculumTest/TrackProposal.md

 #### Learning Objectives

 * Learner will be able to create a mysql database server and connect to it
-* Learner will be able to perform basic read/write operations using the mysql shell
+* Learner will be able to perform basic read/write and aggregation operations using the mysql shell

 ### Deploying a Server on AWS